 What happens when a drive with a file system suddenly becomes RAW is akin to a spreadsheet turning into one huge pile of letters and numbers.
 When that happens, it’s impossible to know where individual words and values start and begin, and your spreadsheet software may even refuse to open the file, unable to recognize that the file is actually a spreadsheet.

-There are several ways to recover data from a RAW drive, and you might need to try them all to recover all your data.
+There are several ways to recover data from a RAW partition (such as NTFS, FAT32, exFAT, etc.), and you might need to try them all to recover all your data.
 We recommend you go through them in the order listed below because that’s how you can achieve the best results with minimal effort.

 When you encounter a drive that has become RAW, your first instinct should be to use data recovery software to restore as many lost files as possible.